7 Things To Avoid When Building A Basement In London

 For example, in the Royal Boroughs of Kensington and Chelsea, basements have been restricted to a maximum of one storey, so look into local planning permissions before drafting any sketches.

-No one wants to be the 'talk' of the town if said 'talk' is less than favourable.
-Show your neighbours that you care by hiring a reputable basement firm that is 'Considerate Constructors' certified.
+No one wants to be the ‘talk’ of the town if said ‘talk’ is less than favourable.
+Show your neighbours that you care by hiring a reputable London basement company that is ‘Considerate Constructors‘ certified.

 Both literal and proverbial.